Higher Education Administration Course Descriptions

 HEA 501: Foundations of Higher Education Administration

 This course introduces students to the primary areas of responsibility for higher education.
 Topics include college and university organizational structures, human resource issues, finance and budgeting, legal issues, parental involvement, and mission/access/retention.
-CEK 501 is an advisory prerequisite for all other core classes and track electives.
+HEA 501 is required in a student's first fall or spring semester

 HEA 502: Survey of College Student Development Theory